Guest Services / FAQ

 Credit Cards (including Visa, MasterCard, American Express) and INTERAC are accepted for admission, games, and food and beverage outlets.

 Fright Nights is a casual, family-oriented environment.
 We suggest you dress comfortably, wear good walking shoes and check the local weather report before you leave for the Fright Nights.

 It is an important part of the Fright Nights experience that the Parks are family-friendly.
 In that spirit, we ask you to use your discretion and common sense regarding your attire in Fright Nights.
 Attire that is not appropriate for Fright Nights (and which may result in refusal of admittance) includes, but is not limited to: Clothing generally considered offensive.
 Clothing with inappropriate words, phrases and/or graphics.
 For your safety, shirts and shoes must be worn at all times, including entering and leaving Fright Nights.

-Locker, stroller and wheelchair rentals are available at Guest Services and are available on a first come first serve basis.
+Stroller and wheelchair rentals are available at KC’s Shoppe and are available on a first come first serve basis.

 Fright Nights does not offer in-park paging.
 Please be sure to have a specific meeting place for your group.
 Guests may leave messages for one another at Guest Services.

 If a child becomes separated from your group contact the nearest Fright Nights staff member, security officer or visit Guest Services for immediate assistance.
 NOTE: The PNE/Fright Nights has also developed a Lost Child Tagging Program to facilitate the location and reuniting of lost ones.
 Please register your child with Guest Services upon arrival.

 To ensure the safety of our guests during inclement weather such as high winds, rain or lightening in the park vicinity, individual rides or the entire park may be closed.
 Affected rides may be reopened if deemed safe.
 Fright Nights does not issue rain cheques or refunds for ride or park closures.